alvrogd/delta/README.md

 ## Built With

 * [C 99]() - A good ol' trusty language.
-* [CMake](https://cmake.org/) - Which eases the portability accross different systems.
+* [CMake](https://cmake.org/) - Which eases the portability across different systems.
 * [flex](https://github.com/westes/flex) - To assist in building the lexical analyzer.
 * [Bison](https://www.gnu.org/software/bison/) - To assist in building the syntactic and semantic analyzer.
 * [uthash](https://troydhanson.github.io/uthash/) - A handy hast table ready to be used in C.